wu-lee/rushkoff-archive/docs/_articles/open-source-democracy.md

 These three stages of development: deconstruction of content, demystification of technology and finally do-it-yourself or participatory authorship are the three steps through which a programmed populace returns to autonomous thinking, action and collective self-determination.

-Open source democ ra cy

-24 De m o s

-3\.
-Electronic community:

-From birth to backlash
+**3. Electronic community: From birth to backlash**

-New forms of community were emerging that stressed the actual

-contributions of the participants, rather than whatever prepackaged

-content they had in common.
-In many cases,these contributions took

-the form not of ideas or text but technology itself.
+New forms of community were emerging that stressed the actual contributions of the participants, rather than whatever prepackaged content they had in common.
+In many cases, these contributions took the form not of ideas or text but technology itself.

 The early interactive mediaspace was a gift economy (see